Pietà (Filippo Lippi, Florence)

-Pietà is a tempera on wood painting by Filippo Lippi, who was executed c.
+Pietà is a tempera on wood painting by Filippo Lippi, which was created c.
 1430–1435.
-He lived and painted in the Museo Horne, Florence.
+It is in the collection of the Museo Horne, Florence.

 History

 The work, a pace, is mentioned at the end of the 19th century as a work by Masaccio.
-It was purchased at the beginning of the 10th century by Herbert Horne, and, shortly afterwards, Pietro Toesca was the first to recognize it as a work of Filippo Lippi in an unpublished attribution of 1921.
+It was purchased at the beginning of the 20th century by Herbert Horne, and, shortly afterwards, Pietro Toesca was the first to recognize it as a work of Filippo Lippi in an unpublished attribution of 1921.
 It was also confirmed during the exhibition Lorenzo the Magnificent and the Arts (Collobi-Ragghianti, 1949) and finally in the catalog of the exhibition The Age of Masaccio (Florence, 1990).
 Dating has always represented a difficult problem: some attribute the work to a youthful phase of Lippi, still influenced by Masaccio, others to the years of 1435–1440, based on the refinement of some details such as the description of the sarcophagus and the treatment of Christ's hair.